sopoour/BDM2019/Exercises/Exercise2/README.md

 res0: List[List[Symbol]] = List(List('a, 'a, 'a, 'a), List('b), List('c, 'c), List('a, 'a), List('d), List('e, 'e, 'e, 'e))
 ```

-## Exercise P10 - Run-length encoding of a list
+## 4. P10 - Run-length encoding of a list
 Use the result of problem P09 to implement the so-called run-length encoding data compression method.
 Consecutive duplicates of elements are encoded as tuples (N, E) where N is the number of duplicates of the element E.

 ```scala